Published Aug 6, 2024

 The Dominion War Deal

-Fearing that the Federation and Klingon Empire may not be able to win the war against Dominion, Captain Benjamin Sisko elected to approach Garak about bringing the Romulans into the conflict in Star Trek: Deep Space Nine's "In the Pale Moonlight."
+Fearing that the Federation and Klingon Empire may not be able to win the war against Dominion, Captain Benjamin Sisko elected to approach Garak about bringing the Romulans into the conflict in 's "."

 This led Sisko down a trail of ethical compromises, which included manufacturing evidence of a Dominion plan to attack the Romulans, freeing a violent criminal, bribing Quark, and trading potentially dangerous bio-mimetic gel.
 The machinations seem to fall short, but Garak's hidden plan to kill a Romulan senator and blame it on the Dominion succeeded in its goal of convincing the Romulans to join the Federation and Klingon alliance.